Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Optimal approximations of covariance operators

-Unless $\H$ is finite-dimensional, the function $J_f$ is no longer coercive on all of $\B(\R^r,\H)$.
+Unless $\H$ is finite-dimensional, the function $J_f$ is not coercive on all of $\B(\R^r,\H)$.
 To show this, we exploit the property that the finite-dimensional ranges of a sequence $U_n\in \B(\R^r,\H)$ do not need to lie in the same finite-dimensional subspace of $\H$.